statamic/docs/content/collections/docs/principals.md

 If many of the sites you build share a common set of features, collections, taxonomies, and/or templates, save a copy of that state and use it as a site kickstarter.
 You'll be able to jump into new projects faster than anyone.

-## LEGO Brick Toolbox
+## LEGO Bricks

 You **may** be used to content management systems and platforms that have a long list of explicit pre-built features, or plugins that provide these features, like photo galleries, hero images, and so on.

-Statamic takes a different approach, that when combined with our "Bring Your Own HTML" core approach, enables you to build _almost anything_, like a toolbox full of LEGO bricks.
+Statamic takes a different approach, that when combined with our "Bring Your Own HTML" core approach, enables you to build _almost anything_, like a box full of LEGO bricks.

 **Want to build a photo gallery?** Add an Assets field that lets you select multiple images, and then loop through the selected images and render thumbnails on the fly with the Glide tag, and link to the full resolution image.